ctchou/dircifrar/README.md

 The intended usage of `dircifrar` is to encrypt a directory before uploading the encrypted version to a cloud storage such as Dropbox and Google Drive.
-This can be achieved by placing the encrypted directory inside the cloud folder.
+This can be achieved by placing the encrypted directory inside the cloud folder on the local machine (for example, the `Dropbox` folder in the case of Dropbox).
 The cloud storage's automatic synchronization should then take care of the rest.
 Note that `dircifrar` assumes there is a plaintext directory to synchronize against.
 Needless to say, `dircifar` cannot protect that plaintext directory, which should be protected by disk encryption.